-Beneficial Use Abbreviation Definition Warm Freshwater Habitat WARM Warm water ecosystems including, but not limited to, preservation or enhancement of aquatic habitats, vegetation, fish or wildlife, including invertebrates Cold Freshwater Habitat COLD Cold water ecosystems including, but not limited to, preservation or enhancement of aquatic habitats, vegetation, fish or wildlife, including invertebrates Wildlife Habitat WILD Terrestrial ecosystems including, but not limited to, preservation and enhancement of terrestrial habitats, vegetation, wildlife (e.g. mammals, birds, reptiles, amphibians, invertebrates), or wildlife water and food resources Rare, Threatened, or Endangered Species RARE Habitats necessary, at least in part, for the survival and successful maintenance of plant and animal species established under state or federal law as rare, threatened, or endangered
+Non-contact Water Recreation REC-2 Recreational activities involving proximity to water, but not normally involving body contact with water, where ingestion of water is reasonably possible.
+These uses include, but are not limited to, picnicking, sunbathing, hiking, beachcombing, camping, boating, tidepool and marine life study, hunting, sightseeing, or aesthetic enjoyment in conjunction with the above activities Warm Freshwater Habitat WARM Warm water ecosystems including, but not limited to, preservation or enhancement of aquatic habitats, vegetation, fish or wildlife, including invertebrates Cold Freshwater Habitat COLD Cold water ecosystems including, but not limited to, preservation or enhancement of aquatic habitats, vegetation, fish or wildlife, including invertebrates Wildlife Habitat WILD Terrestrial ecosystems including, but not limited to, preservation and enhancement of terrestrial habitats, vegetation, wildlife (e.g. mammals, birds, reptiles, amphibians, invertebrates), or wildlife water and food resources Rare, Threatened, or Endangered Species RARE Habitats necessary, at least in part, for the survival and successful maintenance of plant and animal species established under state or federal law as rare, threatened, or endangered

-Appendix C -- Numerical Criteria
+APPENDIX C -- Numerical Numeric and Narrative Criteria

-These standards are based on the federal water quality standards as established by the U.S. Environmental Protection Agency and those water quality standards established by the California State Regional Water Quality Board, San Diego District, for the San Luis Rey River watershed, adopted and modified as appropriate specific to the Rincon Indian Reservation.
-This provides the basis for a regulatory program administered by the Rincon Band to protect its water resources presently and in the future.
+These standards are based on the federal water quality standards as established by the U.S. Environmental Protection Agency (EPA), and those water quality standards established by the California State-Regional Water Quality Control Board, (RWQCB), San Francisco District, as well as the RWQCB San Diego District, for standards specific to the San Luis Rey River watershed Watershed, adopted and modified as appropriate specific to for the Rincon Indian Reservation.
+This provides-These standards provide the basis for a regulatory program administered by the Rincon Band to protect its water resources presently and in the future.
+These criteria apply to all Beneficial Uses of all waters of the Rincon Reservation.